raohmaru/CFC/README.md

 Official plugin site: http://octgngames.com/cfc/

-The python scripts are based on the game definitions by [db0](https://github.com/db0).

 ## Development
 The project uses [Rake](https://github.com/ruby/rake) to automate some tasks, available through the the following commands: